 Portrait of a Graduate

-What are the hopes, aspirations, and dreams that our community has for our young people?
+What are the hopes, aspirations and dreams that our community has for our students?

 What are the skills and habits of mind that our children need for success in this rapidly changing and complex world?

 What are the implications for the design of the learning experiences - and equitable access to those experiences - we provide in our school systems?

 During the 2018-2019 school year, the Leadership Team met with teachers, students, parents, the Board of Education and the community and asked what traits or habits are essential for our students to possess.
 Once the information was collected, six key traits emerged as common themes.
 These six traits support the learning throughout the district.
 Together, they make up the Fraser Portrait of a Graduate.

 Our Portrait of a Graduate defines what skills, attributes and experiences our students need for success after high school.
 This Portrait clearly articulates what it takes to earn the Fraser handshake at graduation.

 Critically evaluating information and arguments, seeing patterns and connections, constructing meaningful knowledge, and applying it in the real world.

 Communicating effectively with a variety of styles, modes and tools (including digital tools), tailored for a range of audiences.